Duck Prosciutto Appetizer with dates and aged cheddar to serve your guests a sweet and salty bite for the holiday season.

 Holiday season is coming, we’ll soon receive guests at home and/or vice versa.
-Here is a great idea to make your guests never forget about your dinner party.
-An hors d’oeuvre plate of duck prosciutto rolled around a date piece and aged cheddar to open up those guests stomach before the main meal.
-Those little bites will go away in no time, guaranteed, so make sure to prepare enough of those little appetizers.
+Here is a great idea to make your guests happy as a clam.
+A lovely plate of duck prosciutto appetizer rolled up around a date piece and aged cheddar to open up those guests stomach before the main meal.
+Those little bites will go away in no time, guaranteed, so make sure to prepare enough of those little nibbles.

 This recipe is based on an appetizer my mom did last year, which was simply the duck prosciutto and the sharp cheddar with a drizzle of maple syrup.
 Back then, I really enjoyed it, it was delicious as it was but missing a little “je ne sais quoi“.
-I also experience the date and bacon mini rolls bites at an English friend place a few year ago.
-Well… I’ve mix up those 2 appetizers to make the ultimate bites of flavour that goes from salty to sweet, crispy to creamy and sophisticated.
+I also experience the date and bacon mini rolls bites at an English friend place a few years ago.
+Well… I’ve mix up those 2 appetizers to make the ultimate bite of flavour that goes from salty to sweet, crispy to creamy, a lovely contrasting nibble.
 This holiday season if you want to make your guests the ultimate gift, make them those little duck, dates and cheddar mini rolls hors d’oeuvres.

 Let’s roll those little appetizers!